walshbr/introduction-to-text-analysis/close_reading/close_reading.md

 Consider the following thought experiment:

 You have been growing more and more irritated with your roommate for some time now.
+Their actions just really get under your skin: dirty dishes, laundry everywhere, the works.

 Close reading, then, might be best described as an activity in which a reader simply lets no detail go unquestioned.